-DMS 319 Capstone
+DMS 319 Capstone 3 Semester Credits

-This course provides students the opportunity to demonstrate integrated knowledge and practical competencies through case study research and presentation and demonstration of scanning skills comparable to entry- level sonographers.
-The course also exposes students to effective job preparation and job searching skills, including effective resume writing and job interviewing skills, formulation of an e-portfolio, certifications, membership in professional organizations, and continuing education after certification.
-Students in this course are expected to submit a completed research paper on an approved topic following the American Psychological Association (APA) format, an e-portfolio, comprehensive resume, and an oral presentation of the researched topic.
+This course provides students the opportunity to demonstrate integrated knowledge and practical competencies through case study research and presentation.
+The course also introduces students to effective job preparation and job searching skills, including effective resume writing and job interviewing skills, formulation of an e-portfolio, certifications, membership in professional organizations, and continuing education after certification.
+Students in this course are expected to submit a completed research paper on an approved topic following the American Psychological Association (APA) format, comprehensive resume, and an oral presentation of the researched topic.
 Prerequisites: ENG 101, DMS 201, DMS 203, DMS 204, DMS 314; Taken with DMS 315